-Long Haired Dachshund Known Health Problems
+Long-Haired Dachshund Potential Health Problems

 The long-haired Dachshund has the same health concerns as the other two coat varieties.
 The thing to remember about long-haired Doxies is that Progressive Retinal Atrophy (PRA) is very prevalent in this variety and your long-haired will need to have a genetic test done to see if they carry the gene.